 Industrial Engineer

-Logistics Manager, Professional Engineer, Engineer
+Logistics Manager, Manufacturing Engineer, Production Engineer

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 The NOC system is updated every 5 years to reflect changes in the labour market.
 Government forms and labour market data may group and refer to an occupation differently, depending on the system used.
-Here is how this occupation has been classified over time:

 Industrial engineers apply knowledge and skills from social as well as physical disciplines (for example, mathematics, statistics, engineering, chemistry, physics, psychology and sociology) to solve problems in a wide variety of industries (for example, education, agri-food, environment, distribution and transportation, health care, pharmaceuticals, manufacturing).
 They may specialize in facility layout and design, production planning, logistics systems design, ergonomics, manufacturing, project management or operations research.